As I’ve been moving towards a more natural, toxin-free, zero-waste lifestyle, I figured the next area I needed to address was oral care.

-Conventional toothpastes are chock-a-block full of toxic ingredients that can have a huge impact on our health over the long-term, 2. toothpaste tubes are just plain wasteful.
+Conventional toothpastes are chock-a-block full of toxic ingredients that can have a huge impact on our health over the long-term, plus, toothpaste tubes are just plain wasteful.
 They’re generally sold in not just the tube, but a box as well.
 While the box is recyclable, the tube is very difficult or impossible to recycle and will likely end up in landfill.

-Natural Toothpaste Recipe
+Natural Probiotic Toothpaste

-- About 1/2 cup coconut oil
+- About 1/4 cup coconut oil

 - 2-3 tbsp of baking soda

 - 1-2 tbsp bentonite clay

 - 1 capsule of organic probiotics

 - 1 capsule of prebiotics

 - 2 tsp of ground stevia (or 1 1/2 tsp xylitol)

 - 1/2 tsp clove powder (can blend dried cloves to a fine powder)